goessner/microjam/docs/installationGuide.md

 </figure>

 > ### Explanation
-> You might have noticed that we mixed LaTeX math and SVG markup into our markdown text of file `two.md` (Fig. 8).
+> While having saved these two `*.md` documents for the first time, their corresponding `*.html` documents were created and also their *front matter metadata* have been extracted, slightly extended and appended to the list of the pages metadata in `pages.json`.
+Please note, that `μjam` will update metadata during consecutive files storages and even remove them together with the `*.html` files, when you delete a markdown file manually from the file system.
 >
-> You might want to have a quick look at the contents of `pages.json`.
-There you will see, that each of the articles' metadata were extended by an entry holding the `abstract` section text.
-This will be comfortably used in the accompanying `index` file now.
->
-> While having saved these two `*.md` documents for the first time, their corresponding `*.html` documents were created in the `docs` folder and also their *front matter metadata* have been extracted, slightly extended and appended to the list of the pages metadata in `src/pages.json`.
-Please note, that `μjam` will update metadata during consecutive files storages and even remove them together with the `docs/*.html` files, when you delete a markdown file manually from the file system.
+> You also might have noticed that we mixed LaTeX math and SVG markup into our markdown text of file `two.md` (Fig. 8).

 ### 2.3 `index` Document